shkamir/music_web_app/README.md

 # TODO

+- user password reset

-- for uploading music user's email have to be valid [ send submit code or link ]
+- user's email have to be valid

 - make this ugly pages look nice :/